Meet The Staff

 The Institute for the Achievement of Intellectual Excellence

-Susan Aisen, Director, The Institute for the Achievement of Intellectual Excellence
+Susan Aisen, Director, The Institute for Intellectual Excellence

 As a graduate student at the University of Michigan, Susan began her studies and training at The Institutes for the Achievement of Human Potential in 1973.
 In 1980, she became the Director of the Institute for the Achievement of Intellectual Excellence, and the Director of the Evan Thomas Institute.

 She is a principal lecturer in the “How To Multiply Your Baby’s Intelligence” course, which has been presented since 1978 to parents the world over.
 She teaches parents how to enhance the growth and development of the brain through intellectual growth, specifically in reading, mathematics, and encyclopedic knowledge.
 She also teaches parents how to do an evaluation of their child using The Institutes Developmental Profile.

 Ms. Aisen is also a principal lecturer in the “What To Do About Your Brain-Injured Child” course.
 She teaches parents of brain-injured children how to evaluate their children neurologically and how to create an effective program of sensory stimulation to enhance seeing, hearing, and tactility.

 Susan is an international lecturer on intellectual growth in children, and has taught parents in England, Ireland, Italy, Brazil, Colombia, Malaysia, Japan, China, Singapore, Puerto Rico, and the United States how to create intellectual excellence in their children.

 She served as a consultant to Glenn Doman in the writing of How To Teach Your Baby Math and How To Multiply Your Baby’s Intelligence.
 She is a co-author of the book How To Give Your Baby Encyclopedic Knowledge.